-There’s a large selection of sunscreen options that you can buy online and over the counter, like the ones you can find when you shop at Rocky Mountain Sunscreen and other retailers.
+There’s a large selection of sunscreen options that you can buy online and over the counter, like the ones you can find at Rocky Mountain Sunscreen and other retailers.

-There are several smart reasons to use sunscreen, and they include:
+There are several smart reasons to use sunscreen.
+Some of them include…

 Besides the health benefits we see with sunscreen, there’s a vanity reason to rub it all over your skin.
-The sun damages our skin causing wrinkles, age spots and premature aging.
+The sun damages our skin causing wrinkles, age spots, and premature aging.

 Some of the medications we take make our skin extremely sensitive to the sun’s UV rays.
 This makes allergic reactions and sunburn more likely to happen.

 Everyone should be wearing sunscreen.
 Even though some people are at a higher risk of developing cancer because of their genetics, any ethnicity can get skin cancer.

 Whether young or old, sunscreen benefits every single person.
 The next time you hear someone complaining about being smothered from top to bottom with sunscreen, you can explain the benefits.

-A few quick tips to keep in mind:
+A few quick tips to keep in mind…

 - When the sun is brightest, between 11:00 – 3:00, try spending more time in the shade.